-Many website owners (including me!) make mistakes, they don’t care about the guidelines of AdSense program when applying.
-As a result, application rejected every time!
+Many website owners (including me!) make mistakes.
+They don’t care about the guidelines of the AdSense program when applying.
+As a result, rejection happens every time!

 My Journey to AdSense Approval

-When I applied to AdSense first time, all I knew that any website can get AdSense approved which have at least 500 visits/day.
+When I applied to AdSense first time, all I knew that any website can get AdSense approved which has at least 500 visits/day.
 I thought that more visits results in more money, all I need to do attract more visitors.
-With that in my mind, I applied to AdSense and finding a way to attract more visitors.
-Because I knew that I wouldn’t earn that much with small traffic (it was around 600 visits/day at that time).
+With that in mind, I applied to AdSense and finding a way to attract more visitors.

 What’s the Meaning?
 Why They Rejected?

-That means, they take care of their advertisers, they don’t want to show ads on low quality sites.
-Rich, meaningful and unique content is a must to get approved; and I failed to fulfill the criteria and many others!
+That means, they take care of their advertisers, they don’t want to show ads on low-quality sites.
+Rich, meaningful, and unique content is a must to get approved; and I failed to fulfill the criteria!
 Most importantly, I’ve understood the reason behind the rejection after reading their guidelines.

-After maintaining key guidelines of Google AdSense, I applied again three months later (the rejection).
+After maintaining the key guidelines of Google AdSense, I applied again three months later.
 I wasn’t confident enough of getting approval because I’ve heard about rejections always.
-But this time, my AdSense application approved and I got the confirmation mail from AdSense –
+But this time, my AdSense application approved and I got the confirmation mail from AdSense:

 Hurray!
 I am really happy that my AdSense application approved, AdSense ads are running on my website.
-I want to share the key guidelines I’ve followed and you should follow before applying.
-There is no hard guideline to maintain, all are easy!
+I want to share the key guidelines I’ve followed and you should follow them before applying.
 But the reality is, most bloggers do wrong from the startup and they lost their way.

 6 Key Guidelines to Get AdSense Approval

 AdSense Team doesn’t reveal any hints on what basis they approve a new account.
 All you can do is to maintain key guidelines before applying for AdSense.
 There are many guidelines, but they’re not equally important.
-There are 6 key guidelines that decides your fate!
-Just focus on the 6 key guidelines of AdSense –
+These are the 6 key guidelines that decide your fate!

 1. Make a Good Looking Site

 First things first, your website should look good/well-designed.
 It should be user-friendly (through easy navigation) and mobile-friendly (through responsive design).
 You can test your site via Google mobile-friendly test tool.
-Remember that abusive design will hurt you in many ways, it is opposite of going forward.
+Remember that abusive design will hurt you in many ways.

 Your site should have site logo, navigation-bar, search-bar that visible on every page.
-And be careful about front page, front page design is the most important, because it is the powerhouse to attract visitors.
-Front page should have links to the important pages of your site.
+And be careful about the front page, front page design is the most important, because it is the powerhouse to attract visitors.
+Frontpage should have links to the important pages of your site.

 2. Create Important Pages

-An About page has a major role and importance to get AdSense approval, it simply describe you and your blog/website.
-It would be a great idea if you provide photos of editorial staffs with social media links.
+An About page has a major role and importance to get AdSense approval, it simply describes you and your blog/website.
+It would be a great idea if you provide photos of editorial staff with social media links.
 This will help you establish a better relationship with readers.

 And a Contact page will give your readers an opportunity to communicate with you, it’s the best opportunity to make them trust you.
-It’s better if you provide your site/company address, an email address to contact and links to your social media profiles.
-Let them find/contact your blog/website easily.
+It’s better if you provide your site/company address, email address to contact, and links to your social media profiles.
+Let visitors contact easily.

 3. Create Original and Rich Content

 Content is the king, never forget that.
-The content needs to be well written, rich (valuable to users) and unique.
-AdSense doesn’t require huge contents, but quality contents.
+The content needs to be well written, rich (valuable to users), and unique.
+AdSense doesn’t require huge content, but quality content.
 My advice is to have at least 5 unique, quality articles with an average of around 1000 visits/day before applying to AdSense.